 - If you see mouse nests made from paper, cloth, and similar materials

 - If you find alive or dead mice

 How Do I Get Rid of Mice in the Attic?

 DIY methods of getting rid of mice in your attic—such as setting snap traps using peanut butter as bait—can be an effective method to eliminate a handful of these rodents.
 However, if you continue to notice signs of mice, you need to call a professional pest control service as soon as you can.
 Rodents multiply quickly, and setting store-bought traps won't get rid of all of them if you have a full rodent infestation on your hands.

 You can prevent mice from entering your attic by taking certain precautions:

 - Sealing any cracks or crevices that could give pests access to your attic

 - Regularly cleaning your attic space

-An additional tip: the more you clean and declutter your attic, the lower the likelihood of a mouse infestation.
+Mice like to hide in spaces that are dark, cluttered, and rarely disturbed, meaning the more you clean and declutter your attic, the lower the likelihood of a mouse infestation.